AkA57/ZPLDesignerWeb/content/howto.md

 +++

 date = "2018-12-05T14:41:00+01:00"
-title = "How to use ZPLDesigner" author = "Cédric HUMBERT" draft = false type = "page"
+title = "How to use ZPLDesigner on a daily basis" author = "Cédric HUMBERT" draft = false type = "page"